 This one is also great for tailoring your customers’ behavior.
-For example, if an average check is $7-8, you can give a Stamp for every $10 dollar spent at once, which can encourage people to “invest” $2 more so as to eventually get a worthy reward.
+For example, if an average check is $7-8, you can give a stamp for every $10 spent at once, which can encourage people to “invest” $2 more so as to eventually get a worthy reward.

 To enable these features, you simply need to create digital coupons or stamps with your development team and designers.